Wall Street erases week's losses on Greek hopes

-U.S. stocks were on track to open lower on Monday, with the Nasdaq set to take the biggest hit as richly-valued technology stocks were pressured by a bout of heavy profit-taking.

-NEW YORK Stocks rose on Thursday, recovering most of the week's losses, after Greece moved closer to a bond swap with private creditors to avoid a messy default.
+NEW YORK U.S. stocks rose on Thursday, recovering most of the week's losses, after Greece moved closer to a bond swap with private creditors to avoid a messy default.

 Earlier in the week, the S&P 500 posted its first big loss for the year on fears of a disorderly default in Greece.
 Now it is down just 0.3 percent for the week, and Thursday's advance was led by shares in the materials and industrial sectors.